mehrdadbn9/DevOps_scenarios/linux/http-proxy-set.md

 # Set http proxy on linux

 change `PROXY_ADDRESS`, and `PROXY_PORT` then use it.
+## we use proxy for hidding our ip

 ### Add http proxy on bash - temporary
 ```bash